-The Master's Programme in Sustainable Management offers a comprehensive curriculum designed to prepare you to promote sustainability in business or other organisations throughout your future career.
-Through in-depth studies where organisational issues are put in greater context, you'll learn how you can lead firms in contributing to a more sustainable world.
-With a strong focus on academic writing, the programme also provides a good foundation for continuing into doctoral studies.
+The Master's Programme in Sustainable Management prepares you to work with sustainability in your future career.
+Through in-depth studies where organisational issues are put in a greater context, you will study the possibility for organisations to contribute and transition to a more sustainable world.
+With a strong focus on core academic practices, such as reading and writing, the programme also provides a good foundation for continuing doctoral studies.

 Why this programme?

-be a part of a diverse group of students, giving you the benefit of varied perspectives in the classroom
+be a part of a diverse group of students, offering you the benefit of different perspectives in the classroom.

-develop close relationships with faculty members who share your passion for sustainability in business
+develop close relationships with faculty members who share your passion for interrogating critical sustainability issues.

-enjoy the inspiring and unique environment of Campus Gotland in the historic city of Visby
+enjoy the inspiring and unique environment of Campus Gotland in the historic city of Visby, Sweden.

-The programme is run by the Department of Business studies, home to researchers who lead their fields in several areas of research.
-You'll also benefit from Sweden's stellar reputation for innovation and social responsibility - values that inform all of our Master's programmes.
+The programme is hosted by the Department of Business Studies, home to researchers who lead their fields in several research areas.
+You will also benefit from Sweden's outstanding reputation for innovation and social responsibility - values that inform all of our Master's programmes.

-The Master's Programme in Sustainable Management offers a collaborative learning environment, with the instructor often serving as a leader of discussion rather than a lecturer.
-You'll benefit from small class sizes and a variety of teaching methods - including seminars, lectures, debates, panels and discussion forums.
-The format and contents of your courses are defined in part by each instructor's research, interests and personality - as well as those of you and your fellow students.
+The Master's Programme in Sustainable Management offers a collaborative learning environment, with the instructor often as a leader of the discussion rather than a lecturer.
+You will benefit from various teaching methods, including seminars, lectures, debates, panels and discussion forums.
+The format and contents of your courses are defined by each instructor's research, interests and personality, as well as those of you and your fellow students.

 All courses in the programme are taught in English.

-Faculty and research Faculty members in the Sustainable Management programme are dedicated to helping you develop by supporting your strengths - and by providing an advanced level of research-based education.
-Uppsala University has a long tradition of quality research in the fields of management and sustainability, and our Department of Business Studies is part of a national network that attracts researchers from academic institutions across Sweden to pursue their doctoral degrees.
+Faculty members in the programme in Sustainable Management are dedicated to helping you develop by supporting your strengths and by providing you with an advanced level of research-based education.
+Uppsala University has a long tradition of high-quality research in management and sustainability.
+Our Department of Business Studies is part of a national network that attracts researchers from academic institutions across Sweden to pursue their doctoral degrees.

-With a Master's degree in Sustainable Management, you'll be prepared to launch a successful career whether you work in the private or public sector, and in a local or international context.
-You may choose to help ensure a firm's accountability by leading strategy development, or work as an analyst of the social and environmental effects of business.
+With a Master's degree in Sustainable Management, you will be well prepared for a successful career in both the private and public sectors, in local and international contexts.
+You may choose to help ensure a company's accountability by leading strategy development or work as an analyst of the business's social and environmental effects.

-The Alumni network, consisting of previous students from the programme, is a supportive group that facilitates connections around the globe.
-Previous students work with sustainability issues in private organisations (such as Adidas and IKEA), in non-profit organisations (Alberta Ecotrust Foundation, Atmosfair), consultancy (SAP in South Africa) and in support agencies (chamber of commerce in India), to name a few of the places where graduates currently work.
-Read interviews from some of our alumni.
+The Alumni Network, consisting of previous students from the programme, is a supportive group that facilitates connections around the globe.
+Previous students work with sustainability issues in private organisations (such as Adidas, IKEA and Oatly), non-profit organisations (such as Alberta Ecotrust Foundation and Atmosfair), consultancy companies (such as PwC and SAP), and support agencies (such as Chamber of Commerce), to name a few.
+Several former students have also gone on to conduct doctoral studies.

-Your programme promotes critical thinking and helps you develop into a responsible future leader - whether you choose a role within an organisation, start your own business, or continue your academic career.
+The programme promotes critical thinking and helps you develop into a responsible future leader.
+Whether you choose a role within an organisation, start your own business, or continue your academic career.